 - If you are not quite sure what “competitive pay” for a specific job role in your organization should be, refer to online resources such as Salary.com, Glassdoor.com, Indeed.com or the Bureau of Labor Statistics.

 Creating a positive and productive workplace culture is an intentional process.
-While it is not realistic to expect “smooth sailing all the time,” the organization’s board and executive staff can certainly establish policies that PROTECT the team, not just the organization’s programs and assets.
+It is not realistic to expect “smooth sailing all the time.”
+That said, the organization’s board and executive staff can certainly establish policies that PROTECT the team, not just the organization’s programs and assets.

 Were here to support you and your mission and you work to grow for good in 2020!